timofurrer/russian-roulette/README.md

 sudo make install
 ```

+**Shell support:**<br>
+- bash
+- zsh

+I'd be more than happy to accept pull requests to support other shells!

 ## Just for the record ...

 ... don't be stupid and play russian roulette - ever! <br>